|Quick Facts: Human Resources Managers

-Candidates need a combination of education and several years of related work experience to become a human resources manager.
-Although a bachelor’s degree is sufficient for most positions, some jobs require a master’s degree.
-Candidates should have strong interpersonal skills.
+Candidates typically need a combination of education and several years of related work experience to become a human resources manager.
+Although positions typically require a bachelor’s degree, some require a master’s degree.

 Compare the job duties, education, job growth, and pay of human resources managers with similar occupations.